Travel To Vancouver

 Climate – and What to Wear

-Vancouver enjoys warm, comfortable summers with moderate temperatures that are tempered by sea breezes.
+Vancouver enjoys warm, comfortable weather with moderate temperatures that are tempered by sea breezes.

 Vancouver enjoys a reputation as being one of the most accessible cities in the world among travelers with special needs.
 Whether using wheelchairs, white canes, seeing eye dogs or hearing aids, Vancouver leads the way in making the area a more livable place for people with disabilities through its progressive transportation systems, innovative housing and recreational opportunities.